-Objective 5 – Provide leadership and direction to facilitate and encourage public involvement in health and social care research conducted in the North West.
+Objective 5 – Provide leadership and direction to bring together the practice of public involvement in health and social care research conducted in the North West.

 - Embed public involvement throughout the work of the RDS.

-- Embed the values outlined in INVOLVE’s Public involvement in research: values and principles framework (2015), by increasing awareness of value statement and including it in Core Induction programmes.
+- Embed the values outlined in INVOLVE’s Public involvement in research: values and principles framework (2015), by increasing awareness of value statement (put on RDS website) and including it in Core Induction programmes.

 - Work with NIHR partners and members of the public to inform, promote and encourage use of the UK Public Involvement Standards.

 - Review, update and maintain the public involvement section of the RDS website and provide relevant and up to date information on our activities and public involvement and have a regular slot on the newsletter.

 - Work with other organisations, i.e. Liverpool Health Partners and parts of the NIHR, such as the Applied Research Collaborations, to support and publicise public involvement across the region.

 Objective 6 – Further increase diversity and promote awareness of public involvement in research.

-- Include diversity and inclusion as part of all our public involvement training.
+- Embed diversity and inclusion as part of all of our public involvement training.

 - Work with national PIC on initiatives to provide support for appropriate means to engage people and communities.

 - Raise awareness of best practice examples of inclusive diverse public involvement via our website using reports from the public involvement funds.

 - Ensure all advisers are in receipt of diversity and inclusion training from host institutions.

-- Ensure our public advisers are recruited as inclusively as possible and attempt to ensure recruitment from a diverse group.
+- Ensure our public advisors are recruited as inclusively as possible and attempt to ensure recruitment from a diverse group.

 Objective 7 – Facilitate and monitor public involvement throughout RDS NW activities to ensure public involvement is central to the delivery and overall strategy of the RDS NW.